pjbiggs/Massey203311/Week5/Week5.md

 ## Introduction

 Now that we we have the reads from the new SARS-CoV-2 strains (from Kwazulu Natal and Montana) and they have been QC'ed (and trimmed when possible), we want to identify the changes that have occurred in these SARS-CoV-2 viruses compared to the ancestral virus.
 There are at least two ways to do this.
 One option would be to assemble a new genome from our sequence reads and compare this to the ancestral viral genome.
 However, this would be the wrong approach for two reasons.
-First, it is more computationally difficult to peform an assembly.
+First, it is more computationally difficult to perform an assembly.
 Thus, we would be wasting time and effort and computational resources.
 Second, assemblies are hard.
-It is difficult to ensure your assebmly is accurate, *especially* when using long, error-prone reads (like Oxford Nanopore).<br><br>
+It is difficult to ensure your assembly is accurate, *especially* when using long, error-prone reads (like Oxford Nanopore).<br><br>

 <img src="graphics/long-read-assembly.jpeg" title="You're always on the wrong side Anakin" width="350"/><br>